open-dynamic-robot-initiative/robot_interfaces/doc/real_time.rst

 To be able to run the robot backend in a real-time thread, some options need to be set at build time.
-This is automatically done when building on a system that is running the PREEMPT_RT kernel.
+This is automatically done when building on a system that is running the PREEMPT_RT or lowlatency kernel.
 However, if you previously built while running a different kernel, you'll need to rebuild.

-You can also explicity build with real-time settings on any kernel with the following command::
+You can also explicitly build with real-time settings on any kernel with the following command::

     colcon build --cmake-args -DOS_VERSION=preempt-rt

-This is needed when using the lowlatency kernel!

 .. note::